Sadık Çiftpınar

 Sadık Çiftpinar (born 1 January 1993) is a Turkish footballer who plays as a defender for Kasımpaşa.

 Professional career

-Çiftpinar joined Yeni Malatyaspor in 2015 and helped them through two successful promotions from the TFF Second League into the Süper Lig. Çiftpinar made his professional debut for Yeni Malatyaspor in a 4–2 Süper Lig win over Kardemir Karabükspor on 24 September 2017.
+Çiftpinar joined Yeni Malatyaspor in January 2015 and helped them through two successful promotions from the TFF Second League into the Süper Lig. Çiftpinar made his professional debut for Yeni Malatyaspor in a 4–2 Süper Lig win over Kardemir Karabükspor on 24 September 2017.

-He joined Fenerbahçe on a 3.5+1 contract on 5 January 2019.
+He joined Fenerbahçe signing a 3.5 year contract, with an option of an extra season, on 5 January 2019.

+On 18 August 2021, Çiftpınar returned to Yeni Malatyaspor, after parting ways with Fenerbahçe.